Isaiah Collier

-Isaiah Collier is an American basketball player who currently attends Wheeler High School.
+Isaiah Jaden Collier (born October 8, 2004) is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
+He played college basketball for the USC Trojans.
+He was a consensus five-star recruit and one of the top players in the 2023 class.

-Early life and high school
+Early life

-Collier grew up in Marietta, Georgia and attends Wheeler High School.
-His coach at Wheeler is his uncle, Larry Thompson.
+Collier grew up in Marietta, Georgia and attended Wheeler High School.
+His coach at Wheeler was his uncle, Larry Thompson.
 Collier averaged 18 points, seven rebounds, seven assists, and two steals per game as a junior.
 He played in the Nike Elite Youth Basketball League (EYBL) following the season and averaged 17.6 points, 5.1 rebounds, and 6.5 assists per game.
 Collier suffered a meniscus injury in his knee while participating in workouts with the United States under-18 basketball team in May 2022, which caused him to miss the rest of the EYBL circuit.
 He participated in the Curry Camp and was named the camp's MVP.

+Collier for his senior year averaged 19.6 points, 6.8 assists, 5.5 rebounds, and 2.2 steals while shooting 52 percent from inside the arc, 38 percent from 3-point range, and 77 percent from the free throw line.

 Collier was selected to play in the 2023 McDonald's All-American Boys Game during his senior year.
 He was also selected to play for Team USA in the Nike Hoops Summit.
-Collier won the 2023 Naismith Prep Player of the Year Award.
+Collier won the 2023 Naismith Prep Player of the Year Award and was named Mr. Georgia Basketball.

-Recruiting

-Collier is a consensus five-star recruit and one of the top players in the 2023 class, according to major recruiting services.
-He is rated as the number one overall prospect for the 2023 class by 247Sports.com.
-Collier committed to play college basketball at USC after considering offers from Cincinnati, Michigan, and UCLA.
+Collier was a consensus five-star recruit and one of the top players in the 2023 class, according to major recruiting services.
+He was rated as the number one overall prospect for the 2023 class by ESPN and Rivals.
+On November 16, 2022, Collier committed to playing college basketball for USC after considering offers from Cincinnati, Michigan, and UCLA.

+College career

+Collier enrolled at the University of Southern California in June 2023.
+He started the Trojans' season opener against Kansas State and scored 18 points with three rebounds and six assists before fouling out of the game.

+Collier averaged 16.3 points, 4.3 assists and 1.5 steals per game.
+On April 10, 2024, Collier declared for the 2024 NBA draft, forgoing his remaining college eligibility.